roenseed/bike-project/README.md

 > 1. **Lily Moreno:** The director of marketing and my manager.
 Moreno is responsible for the development of campaigns and initiatives to promote the bike-share program.
 > 2. **Cyclistic marketing analytics team:** A team of data analysts who are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.
-> 3. **Cyclistic executive team:** A notoriously detail-oriented team which will decide whether to approve the recommended marketing program.
+> 3. **Cyclistic executive team:** A notoriously detail-oriented team that will decide whether to approve the recommended marketing program.

+## KEY BUSINESS TASKS
+> 1. How do annual members and casual riders use Cyclistic bikes differently?
+> 2. Why would casual riders buy Cyclistic annual memberships?
+> 3. How can Cyclistic use digital media to influence casual riders to become members?

 ## KEY BUSINESS OBJECTIVES
-1. **Understand Key Insights**: Gain a comprehensive understanding of bike riders' preferences, differentiating between member and casual riders, and analyze the specific needs of each user type for different bike models.
+1. **Understand Key Insights**: Gain a comprehensive understanding of bike riders' preferences, differentiate between member and casual riders, and analyze the specific needs of each user type for different bike models.
 2. **Leverage Growth Profits**: Utilize the insights from financial analysts who emphasize that increasing the number of annual members will significantly boost profitability.
 3. **Critical Marketing Influence Timing**: Identify the optimal times for marketing efforts to effectively influence casual riders to consider annual memberships and to maximize growth in membership numbers.
 4. **Data-Driven Decision Making**: Use key insights from data analysis to secure executive approval for a marketing plan and strategy.
 Ensure that recommendations are actionable and profitable, backed by thorough database insights.